mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

 Done!

-Before we move to the next step, we need to get the IP address of our Kubernete node so we can  access to its API gateway and its UI.
+Before we move to the next step, we need to get the IP address of our Kubernetes node so we can  access to its API gateway and its UI.

 ```bash
 » minikube ip                                                                                                       There is a newer version of minikube available (v0.24.1).
 Download it here: